anthonysavchenko/Library/python/python_course_hamedani/synopsis.md

 Or wild card with minor version: `pip install package-name==M.*`.
 Uninstall package: `pip uninstall package-name`.

+*This method is classic but old-fashioned*

 ### Virtual Environment

-Setup isolated virtual environment: `python -m venv env`.
+Setup isolated virtual environment: `python -m venv env`. `env` - name of the environment.
 Activate it: `env\Scripts\activate.bat`.
 Deactivate it: `deactivate`.

+*This method is classic but old-fashioned*

 ### Pipenv

+pipenv - tool that combines `pip` and Virtual Environments into a single toolchain (equivalent to npm in JavaScript world).
+It`s a depandancy manager for Python projects.

 Install pipenv: `pip install pipenv`.
-Install package and setup isolated virtual environment: `pipenv install package-name`.
+Install package, create dependancy managment files (Pipfile and Pipfile.lock) and setup isolated virtual environment: `pipenv install package-name` or `pipenv install --dev package-name` or `pipenv install`
+(from `requirements.txt` or empty environment) or `pipenv --three`.
 Get path to virtual environment directory: `pipenv --venv`.
 Activate virtual environment: `pipenv shell`.
 Deactivate it: `exit`.
 List of installed dependencies: `pipenv graph`
-Setup environment from Pipfile of a project: `pipenv install`.
+Setup environment from Pipfile of a project: `pipenv install` or `pipenv install --dev`.
 Setup environment from Pipfile.lock: `pipenv install --ignore-pipfile` Show outdated packages: `pipenv update --outdated` Update all depandencies: `pipenv update`
-Update one dependency: `pipenv update package-name`
+Update one dependency: `pipenv update package-name` Run project: `pipenv run python main.py` or `pipenv run python main.py`

 ### Virtual Environment in VS Code